 How to Avail Tax Benefits on your Home Loan as well as HRA?

 If the owned and the rented property are in the same city then tax exemption on both cannot be claimed.
-However, if any individual is able to prove that the owned property is quite far from the place of work and hence the rented accommodation has been availed, then tax exemption on both HRA as well as housing loan can be claimed.
+However, if any individual can prove that the owned property is quite far from the place of work and hence the rented accommodation has been availed, then tax exemption on both HRA as well as housing loan can be claimed.

 Yes.
 HRA is dependent upon the city in which you stay.
 Moving from a non-metro city to metro would change your HRA from 40% to 50% of your basic salary.